vfarcic/devops24/manuscript/06-jenkins-setup.md

 The requirements are the same as those from the previous chapter.
 The only difference is that I will assume that you'll store the IP of the cluster or the external load balancer as the environment variable `LB_IP`.

 For your convenience, the Gists and the specs are available below.
-Please note that the are the same as those we used in the previous chapter with the addition of `export LB_IP` command.
+Please note that they are the same as those we used in the previous chapter with the addition of the `export LB_IP` command.

 * [docker4mac-ip.sh](https://gist.github.com/66842a54ef167219dc18b03991c26edb): **Docker for Mac** with 3 CPUs, 3 GB RAM, with **nginx Ingress**, with **tiller**, and with `LB_IP` variable set to `127.0.0.1`.
 * [minikube-ip.sh](https://gist.github.com/df5518b24bc39a8b8cca95cc37617221): **minikube** with 3 CPUs, 3 GB RAM, with `ingress`, `storage-provisioner`, and `default-storageclass` addons enabled, with **tiller**, and with `LB_IP` variable set to the VM created by minikube.